 - Front-zip entry

-This lightweight kayak life jacket folds down small enough to fit in a medium-sized dry bag when not in use.
+This lightweight kayak life vest folds down small enough to fit in a medium-sized dry bag when not in use.
 Mesh sides provide plenty of ventilation.
 This is a great life jacket for sit-in or sit-on-top kayaks.

-Does not impeded your stroke
+Does not impede your stroke

 Comfortable, easy to wear